 A potential implication of this result is that while a value stock may in many years have higher returns than a growth stock, it is not a guarantee.
 This can also be seen by the visualization presented in class; over many years this anomaly was present, but the five year sample we used may not have been a long enough time period.
 When basing financial decisions on this anomaly, individuals should be prepared to see years when their growth stocks to better and vice versa.

-Hypothesis 3: Comparing returns in the first 21 days
+Hypothesis 3: Comparing returns in the first 21 days for which companies?
+Pin and JPM?

 h0: ret for Pin (1) - ret for JPM (0) = 0